Your shopping cart is currently empty!

 Sustainability and Nijkleaster

 During the construction of Klooster Westerhûs, the monumental farmhouse and the archaeological monument of the mound were treated with respect.
 Moreover, we have tried to realize a sustainable project by, among other things, reusing building materials, installing 143 solar panels (there is no gas connection) and collecting rainwater through the roof.
-We use that rainwater for the toilets at the monastery complex, washing machines and outdoor faucets.
-So it is only logical that we try to live as sustainably as possible.
-We use energy, water and earth sparingly.
+We use that rainwater for the toilets in the monastery complex, washing machines and outdoor faucets.
+Seven wells were drilled in the monastery garden for our heat pump.

 We at Klooster Westerhûs treat our wastewater ourselves in our own large septic tank (IBA) Therefore, we use only ecologically sound cleaning agents and hygienic products.
 We ask our guests to strictly follow this policy.
 You can possibly purchase a bar of soap at monastery Westerhûs (from Zeepfabriek Suver).
 More information on sustainability ambitions read here.